mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 date: 2022-05-11 21:16:00
 ---

-As a Software Engineer I think about solutions for the problems I have committed to work on in the quarter, many of the challenges at work deal with making changes to multiple projects at the same time, this blogpost is about the strategies/tools that I use at work and in my personal projects that helped me develop my context switching skills.
+Multitasking might seem like a task that decreases your productivity but from my experience it's a skill that I must develop to better use my time, this blogpost is about the strategies/tools that I use at work and in my personal projects that helped me develop my context switching skills.

+## Getting used to context switching

+First suggestion is to ask more experienced people about the way they tackle it, at work managers and tech leads are very good at this skill and it's because they have been more exposed to it, as you start growing in your career your scope will also increase and you'll have to participate in different discussions about different topics as you go from one meeting to another.

+I guess you become better by getting more exposure to it, at work I take advantage of executing long running commands to switch to something else.

+I'm becoming better at focusing by meditating to be away from my thoughts for some time, while having period of time for deep thinking is a must it's also really important to let the conscious mind rest and let the diffuse mode of thinking act.
+I learned this from the book "A mind for numbers" by Barbara Oakley which goes deeper into balancing the focussed and diffuse modes of thinking.
+For this reason, taking break is really important and helps me reset my mind.

+Getting interrupted during these periods ruins my train of thought and is something that I avoid by disabling notifications and blocking time in my calendar.

+Having a routine helps tremendously and keeps me sane, regular exercise in the morning keeps my mind clean and gives me energy for the rest of the day to focus better.

 ## Communication